-All customers who have an account with Nordea received information on the simplification of the legal structure in the spring.
-During the autumn, the customers will receive supplementary information regarding changes to the Swedish deposit guarantee scheme following the implementation of the relevant directive.
-Customers will receive the information either in their Netbank or by letter.
+All customers who have an account with Nordea received information on the simplification of the legal structure in the spring of 2016.
+In the autumn of 2016, the customers were provided with information regarding the Swedish deposit guarantee scheme.
+Customers received the information either in Netbank, by letter or when establishing a customer relationship.

 - What will happen to the cross-country deposit guarantee?
 I currently have one Nordea account in Denmark and another one in Finland.
 Both of these accounts have a deposit guarantee of EUR 100,000.

 After the simplification of the legal structure, there will be only one Nordea bank.
 The deposit guarantee is per bank and per customer.
 That means one Nordea customer will have one deposit guarantee.

 - The Finnish deposit guarantee also covers assets in excess of EUR 100,000 if the assets have been received from the sale of one's own residence.
 Does the same apply in Sweden?